jguady/SplitCoffee/README.md

 A simple CLI app to determine who's turn it is to pay for coffee during lunch.

+## Overview
+The program will read in the people in the 'people.json' file and the items available to order in the 'menu_items.json'.

+Afterwards, it will execute group's first day getting coffee.
+It does this by performing the following steps:

+1. Get each person's order based on their favorite drink, or a random one based on their consistency_rate.
+2. Assign a credit to everyone for their order.
+3. Determine who pays by finding the person with the lowest amount of debt.
+4. If there is a tie, attempt to break it by seeing if one person has paid more recently than another.
+5. *Charge* the person for the sum total of the order.

+**See the [In-Depth Example](#In-Depth Example) near the bottom for more detailed implementation notes**

 ## Assumptions
 ### The following assumptions were made when creating the program
  - The group decides that the fairest way to take turns paying based on an internal score.